xleon/I18N-Portable/README.md

 ### Data binding and MvvM frameworks

-The easiest way to bind your views to `I18N` translations is to create a property in your ViewModel as a proxy:
+The easiest way to bind your views to `I18N` translations is to use the built-in indexer by creating a proxy property in your ViewModel:

     public abstract class BaseViewModel
 	{